augustohp/phark/README.md

 $ phark lock-deps
 ```

-This will result in the above dependancies installed, and a `Pharkdeps.lock` file
+This will result in the above dependencies installed, and a `Pharkdeps.lock` file
 generated with the exact versions installed.
 This can be committed to your SCM
-to make sure other contributors get the same dependancy versions.
+to make sure other contributors get the same dependency versions.

 How does Phark work?